-c) Effect of Article 10(3) UN Electronic Communications Convention
+(c) Effect of article 10(3) of the UN Electronic Communications Convention

-The legal situation is yet different, however, where Article 10(3) UN Electronic Communications Convention applies.
-As this provision declares that all electronic communications are deemed to be received at the place where their addressee has its place of business, its interaction with Article 3(2) Hague PIL Convention of 1955 deprives the latter conflict of laws rule of its entire scope whenever an electronic order reaches the seller in the buyer's country: All such orders are deemed to be received at the seller's place of business, thereby indiscriminately triggering the application of the seller's home law in accordance with Article 3(1) Hague PIL Convention of 1955.
-In this context, it is important to note that this effect is not limited to cases of a merely fleeting presence of the seller in the buyer's country - it applies all the same to situations in which the seller has a permanent local presence that fails to reach the threshold of a "place of business".
-While Article 3(2) Hague PIL Convention of 1955 may be framed too broadly, the same criticism therefore applies to Article 10(3) UN Electronic Communications Convention which does not distinguish between communications with or without a factual connection to their place of actual receipt.
-The two provisions' interaction effectively strikes out Article 3(2) Hague PIL Convention of 1955 for purposes of electronic commerce, thereby surprisingly eliminating a long established conflicts of law rule.
+The legal situation is yet different, however, where article 10(3) applies.
+Because this provision declares that all electronic communications are deemed to be received at the place where their addressee has its place of business, its interaction with article 3(2) of the Hague PIL Convention of 1955 deprives the latter conflict-of-laws rule of its entire scope whenever an electronic order reaches the seller in the buyer's country: all such orders are deemed to be received at the seller's place of business, thereby indiscriminately triggering the application of the seller's home law in accordance with article 3(1) of the Hague PIL Convention of 1955.
+In this context, it is important to note that this effect is not limited to cases of a merely fleeting presence of the seller in the buyer's country - it applies all the same to situations in which the seller has a permanent local presence that fails to reach the threshold of a 'place of business'.
+Whereas article 3(2) may be framed too broadly, the same criticism can be levelled at article 10(3) of the UN Electronic Communications Convention, which does not distinguish between communications with or without a factual connection to their place of actual receipt.
+The two provisions' interaction effectively strikes out article 3(2) for the purposes of electronic commerce, thereby - surprisingly - eliminating a long-established conflict-of-laws rule.